Super Tempo: Reception

 Famitsu gave the game a score of 25 out of 40.

 Three reviewers for the Japanese publication Sega Saturn Magazine gave the game a score of 8, 6, and 5, for a total of 19 out of 30.

 The UK Sega Saturn Magazine compared the game to the game Rayman, however noting that Rayman was the better game and cheaper than importing a game from Japan.
 They noted the graphics were "colorful", however they seemed rather basic and said it looked too similar to 16 bit games.
 They also said that some stages were inappropriate for children, including a pet cemetery stage that includes the ghosts of dead yard animals.

 Gamers' Republic gave the game a B.

-Acao Games gave it 7.5/10, praising the graphics, and comparing it to Rayman.
+Reviewing it as an import, the Brazilian magazine Ação Games gave it 7.5/10, comparing it to Rayman and praising its graphics, but noting its high difficulty and young target demographic.